 facilitate economic development in accordance with these objectives; and

 promote the sharing of responsibility for resource management and planning between the different spheres of Government, the community and industry in Tasmania.

-The Tribunal hears appeals under seventeen Tasmanian Acts, which state what decisions can be appealed and who may appeal.
+The Tribunal hears appeals under several Tasmanian Acts, which state what decisions can be appealed and who may appeal.